Estate PlanningNewsSuperannuation Fund What Happens To Your SMSF When You Die

 Money is placed into your superannuation account, also known as a “super account” or “super,” by you, your employer or both.
 The money in your super fund is then invested with the intent of it growing in time, even though it will occasionally return a negative result for the year. *

-As a super grows, the money that was earned is reinvested and also earns a return; this helps your balance grow even more.
+As a super grows, the money earned is reinvested and also earns a return, helping your balance grow even more.
 On member contributions for which you claimed a tax deduction or on contributions from your employer, your tax is only 15% of any contribution up to $30,000 per year.
-The $30,000 limit is known as “concessional contributions cap.” *
+The $30,000 limit is known as the “concessional contributions cap.” *

 Read more